Weatherlights/PolicyApplicator-for-Microsoft-Intune/index.md

   * Use XPath to build and modify XML
   * Use JSON to build and modify JSON
   * Use Sections and Keys to modify ini files
-* Ready to use <a href="https://github.com/Weatherlights/PolicyApplicator-for-Microsoft-Intune/tree/main/Binaries/Ready%20to%20use%20Agent">MSI-/EXE-Agent</a> that you deploy using <a href="https://github.com/Weatherlights/PolicyApplicator-for-Microsoft-Intune/blob/b4632eaa412b0b688f62b8b72b2b18089ec15a20/Documentation/AgentInstallation.md">LoB App</a> or Win32
+* Ready to use <a href="https://github.com/Weatherlights/PolicyApplicator-for-Microsoft-Intune/tree/main/Binaries/Ready%20to%20use%20Agent">MSI-/EXE-Agent</a> that you deploy using <a href="https://github.com/Weatherlights/PolicyApplicator-for-Microsoft-Intune/blob/b4632eaa412b0b688f62b8b72b2b18089ec15a20/Documentation/AgentInstallation.md">LoB App</a>, Win32 or winget
 * Available on the <a href="ms-windows-store://pdp/?productid=XP99K4PMPD7JH3">Microsoft Store</a> or using Winget (PolicyApplicator)
 * Works on Windows 11